Newspaper Page Text

 sion which had already twice reco

--mended to the governor that the
+; mended to the governor that the

 doctor be released Macon county

-prison olflcials will also go before
+prison officials will also go before

-the prison commission, it is said, in
+the prison commission, it is said, m

 an effort to get that body to assign